Trump and his supporters praise Putin and dismiss Biden as crisis unfolds

 Democrats and some Republicans denounced the suggestion that Putin was a nonthreatening figure, let alone an admirable one.

-“Former President Trump’s adulation of Putin today — including calling him a ‘genius’ — aids our enemies,” tweeted Rep. Liz Cheney (R-Wyo.)
+“Former President Trump’s adulation of Putin today — including calling him a ‘genius’ — aids our enemies,” tweeted Rep. Liz Cheney (R-Wyo.).
 “Trump’s interests don’t seem to align with the interests of the United States of America.”
 Cheney is a high-profile critic of Trump and his supporters.

 Some GOP strategists argued that praising Putin was not a wise move, especially if it involved denigrating the United States and its democratically elected president.